swebbs/MoCapRunFatigue/README.md

 To replicate our study or explore the enhancements we've made:

 - All necessary data has been included in the `data` folder for simplicity.
-- The source code and results are presented in a Jupyter notebook, opting for simplicity and ease of understanding over a typical data science project structure.
+- The source code and results are presented in a Jupyter notebook in the `notebooks` folder, opting for simplicity and ease of understanding over a typical data science project structure.

 Navigate to the notebook for a step-by-step guide on how to run the analysis and view the results.